awanzek/FinTech_HW1_CaseStudy/readme.md

 * **How did the idea for the company (or project) come about?**

-    The concept of Ripple was developed based on the company's founders identifying difficulties in payment systems.
+    The concept of Ripple's RippleNET was developed based on the company's founders identifying difficulties in payment systems.
 With the emergence of blockchain technology, Garlinghouse, Schwartz and the founding team decided to apply the technology to digital assets.
 The goal: "enable financial institutions to send money across borders, instantly, reliably and for fractions of a penny." ([ripple.com](https://ripple.com/))

 * **How is the company funded?
 How much funding have they received?**

     Ripple is funded by venture capital (VC) money and other private investors around the world.
 Several contributors include: Accenture, SBI Group, and Santander among others.
 Funding company Santander, now also runs on ripple, as do major companies such as American Express and Moneygram. ([ripple.com](rhttps://ripple.com/) )

-    Ripple recieves funding from direct sale of coins.
-For example they sold $500 million worth of XRP coins that they were then able to invest in Moneygram.([Forbes, 2020](https://www.forbes.com/companies/ripple/?list=fintech/#206f5f313997)).
-Recently, reports have announced that Ripple has achieved a $10 billion dollar evaluation after recieving $200 million in investment funding. ([Browne, 2019](https://www.cnbc.com/2019/12/20/ripple-creator-of-xrp-crypotocurrency-is-now-valued-at-10-billion.html))
+    Ripple recieves funding from direct sale of its cryptocurrency coins.
+For example they sold $500 million worth of XRP coins that they then invested in Moneygram ([Forbes, 2020](https://www.forbes.com/companies/ripple/?list=fintech/#206f5f313997)).
+Recently, reports have announced that Ripple has achieved a $10 billion dollar evaluation after recieving $200 million in investment funding ([Browne, 2019](https://www.cnbc.com/2019/12/20/ripple-creator-of-xrp-crypotocurrency-is-now-valued-at-10-billion.html)).